lindbrook/cholera/README.md

 ### lab notes

-The lab notes, which are only available online, go into greater detail about some of the issues and topics discussed in the vignettes:
+The lab notes, which are only available online, go into greater detail about issues and topics discussed in the vignettes:

 [note on duplicate and missing cases](https://github.com/lindbrook/cholera/blob/master/docs/notes/duplicate.missing.cases.notes.md)